 MATCHA (GREEN TEA) LATTE ICE CUBES

 Makes 48 cocktail ice cubes

-Whisk together water, sifted matcha powder, and sweetened condensed milk until matcha is completely incorporated and there aren’t any clumps.
+Combine water, sifted matcha powder, and sweetened condensed milk until matcha is completely incorporated and there aren’t any clumps.
 Pour matcha mixture into ice cube tray and freeze.

 To serve, pop out 10-12 small cubes into a glass and pour milk on top.
-Sip as ice cubes melts into milk.